 - 1.1 Natural stone has been used for building and roofing purposes in the UK for over two thousand years.
-Potential building stones are naturally occurring rocks of igneous, sedimentary or metamorphic origin, which are consolidated to an extent that enables them to be cut, shaped or split into blocks or slabsi. - 1.2 In Derbyshire, the main source of building stone is the sandstone/gritstone of Carboniferous origin.
+Potential building stones are naturally occurring rocks of igneous, sedimentary or metamorphic origin, which are consolidated to an extent that enables them to be cut, shaped or split into blocks or slabs. - 1.2 In Derbyshire, the main source of building stone is the sandstone/gritstone of Carboniferous origin.
 Limestone is also produced in small amounts for this purpose mainly as a by-product at some of the aggregates producing quarries. - 1.3 The market for building stone is small but profitable and is concerned mainly with the repair and restoration of historic buildings or with the repair/extension of existing properties or new build properties and structures in areas of high environmental value, such as conservation areas where it is important to preserve and enhance local distinctiveness and local building character. - 1.4 In Derbyshire, resources of building and roofing stone can often be found in areas which are close to the Peak District National Park and as a result this increases the sensitivity of the landscape in these areas.
 The need to protect the landscape will, therefore, be a significant factor in any proposals to work this resource. - 1.5 There are no known resources of building stone in Derby City.
-As a result, this paper refers mainly to Derbyshire (i.e. that part of the Plan area that does not include the City).
+As a result, this paper refers mainly to Derbyshire (i.e. the part of the Plan area that does not include the City).

-2. National Policy Context
+2. National Planning Policy and Guidance

-- 2.1 Part 13 of the National Planning Policy Framework (NPPF) sets out the national approach to planning for the sustainable use of minerals.
-At paragraph 144, it states that local planning authorities should consider how to meet demand for small scale extraction of building stone at or close to relic quarries needed for the repair of heritage assets and to recognise the mainly small scale, intermittent nature and impact of building and roofing stone quarries. - 2.2 Part 12 of the NPPF sets out the national policy approach to the conservation and enhancement of the historic environment, referring to the treatment of historic buildings and the wider historic environment and the wide range of social, economic and environmental benefits that the conservation and enhancement of the historic environment can bring.
-It recognises that new development within historic areas can make a positive contribution to the area.
+2.1 The National Planning Policy Framework (NPPF) sets out the national approach to planning for the sustainable use of minerals.
+It states that local planning authorities should consider how to meet the demand for building stone needed for the repair of heritage assets and to recognise the mainly small scale, intermittent nature and impact of building and roofing stone quarries and the need for a flexible approach to the duration of planning permissions, reflecting the intermittent or low rate of working at many sites.

-&lt;sup>i British Geological Survey, Building and Roofing Stone Factsheet: March 2007
+&lt;sup>1 British Geological Survey, Building and Roofing Stone Factsheet: